Meet Sarah

 "I've been caught between these two things for months," she says quietly.
 "Years, maybe.
 I just never saw it this clearly."

-"That's the cloud," I say.
+"That's part of the Evaporating Cloud process," I say.
 "It makes the invisible visible.
 And once we can see the structure, we can work with it."

 This might seem abstract, but it's crucial.
 If we define D too specifically too early, we close down possibilities before we've understood the conflict.
 "Not D'" keeps the door wide open for whatever breakthrough emerges from the process.
 Sarah will discover her own way forward—not by being told what to do, but by understanding why the conflict exists in the first place.